martintrojer/martintrojer.github.com/content/post/2012-07-07-n-queens-with-corelogic-take-1.md

 title: N Queens with core.logic, take 1
 ---

-I've been "hammock-reading" the excellent [Reasoned Schemer](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&tid=10663) book the last couple of months, on my quest trying to develop a gut feel for when logic programming, as defined by miniKanren/core.logic, is applicable.
+I've been "hammock-reading" the excellent [Reasoned Schemer](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&tid=10663) book these last couple of months, on my quest to develop a gut feel for when logic programming, as defined by miniKanren/core.logic, is applicable.

-My first attempt is to apply it to a problem where (as it turns out) miniKanren isn't a good fit, [n-queens](http://en.wikipedia.org/wiki/Eight_queens_puzzle).
-What you really need for this, in logical programming world, for this problem is something called contraint logic programming (CLP) which is implemented (for example) in [cKanren](http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf).
-The good people over at core.logic are working on integrating CLP and cKanren in core.logic [in version 0.8](https://github.com/clojure/core.logic/), so I intend to revisit this problem as that work progresses.
+My first attempt is to apply it to a problem where (as it turns out) miniKanren isn't a good fit: [n-queens](http://en.wikipedia.org/wiki/Eight_queens_puzzle).
+What you really need for this problem in the logical programming world is something called constraint logic programming (CLP), which is implemented (for example) in [cKanren](http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf).
+The good people at core.logic are working on integrating CLP and cKanren in core.logic [in version 0.8](https://github.com/clojure/core.logic/), so I intend to revisit this problem as that work progresses.

-Let's have a crack at this problem anyway shall we?
-I've previously posted a [functional implementation on n-queens]({{< ref "2012-03-25-enumerate-n-queens-solutions.md" >}}) in Clojure, and it's both nice to read and fast.
+Let's have a crack at this problem anyway, shall we?
+I've previously posted a [functional implementation of n-queens]({{< ref "2012-03-25-enumerate-n-queens-solutions.md" >}}) in Clojure, and it's both nice to read and fast.
 What would this look like using core.logic?

-Here's the core function (in Clojure) which determines if 2 queens are threatening each other.
+Here's the core function (in Clojure) which determines if two queens are threatening each other:

 ```clojure
 (defn safe? [[x1 y1] [x2 y2]]